keys78/devtown-fullstack-assessment/README.md

 ## Interface Overview

-*Introduce the user to the app's main interface, highlighting key elements and functionalities.
+Introduce the user to the app's main interface, highlighting key elements and functionalities.
-*
+* 1 - Login Page, which has a link to the Sign Up page if a user isn't authenticated yet.
+* 2 - On an authenticated user login display the Dashboard which has the person and shared notes folder, as well as the navbar with the Home, AddNote and User Profile CTA button inclusive.
+* 3 - The personal folder has categories and all the notes that are personal to a user and vice versa for the shared folder.
+* 4 - On add the shared folder part, user can actively create, update and delete note in real-time

 ## API Reference
 * Login